Forest-Protocols/safe-scan-provider/docs/become-a-provider.md

 #### 1. Register in the Network

-> You can skip this part if you are already registered in the Protocol as a Provider.
+> You can skip this part if you are already registered in the Network as a Provider.

 1. Create a JSON detail file in the following schema and save it somewhere: